pingcap/docs/tikv-configuration-file.md

 ## rocksdb.lockcf

 Configuration items related to `rocksdb.lockcf`, which are identical to `rocksdb.defaultcf`.
-Those not listed here have the same default value and are recommended to be set the same as `rocksdb.defaultcf`.
+Those not listed here have the same default value as `rocksdb.defaultcf`.

 ### `block-size`